JensenJudkins/Titan-Calculator-Privacy-Policy/README.md

 **6. Contact Us**

-If you have any questions or concerns about this Privacy Policy, please contact us at [Insert Contact Email].
+If you have any questions or concerns about this Privacy Policy, please contact us using our company email.

 By using Titan Calculator, you agree to the terms of this Privacy Policy.